-I did my best to sprint to the nearest exit, but super speed isn't something I have and he must have been prepared for a rash escape attempt.
-He easily caught me; his arms wrapped around my waist and pressed me as close as possible to his chest.
+I did my best to sprint to the nearest exit, but super speed wasn't something I had and he must have been prepared for a rash escape attempt.
+He easily caught me; his arms wrapped around my waist and pressed my back as close as possible to his chest.
 I squeaked and desperately wanted to claw at him, but shredding Bobby's arms wasn't going to get me out of trouble.

-Seems I'm not the only one who tunes Scott out.
+Seems I wasn't the only one who tuned Scott out.

 "And the fact that you had to ask Chris to save you from my oh-so-evil lair—," he trailed off and muttered something under his breath I couldn't quite understand.